Hermès flagship store located at 24 rue du Faubourg Saint-Honoré, Paris

 Forced to resign.
 The hundred Frenchwomen are defending men who decide it’s open season on certain women in the workplace. (notice how they portray the offending male as the victim.)
 We go to our jobs to work and earn a salary, not to fight off the unwanted attentions from male colleagues and superiors.
 Oh, and another thing?
 Our bodies are not public property.
 We don’t want our knees touched, our faces kissed, or ‘intimate’ things of a sexual nature said or sent to us.

 Women who pay for the transgressions of men.
 And what about women who are forced to resign?
 Is this of lesser importance than a man losing his job?
 Deneuve and her privileged posse do not address this in their Open Letter.
 They do not mention that women must often pay for the transgressions of men.

 Harassment impacts women economically.
 Women who have been harassed are far more likely to change jobs than those who didn’t.
 These shifts can upset a career trajectory.
 Researchers found that women, compared to men, experience far more serious effects from interruptions to their work path.
 One in three American women attests to sexual harassment on the job, in all sectors.

 In a November 2017 blog post I wrote this:

-Comment from Juliet in Paris – Harassment has impacted me economically (not to mention emotionally) and interrupted my career trajectory.
+Comment from Juliet in Paris (this is a true account of my life) – Harassment has impacted me economically (not to mention emotionally) and interrupted my career trajectory.
 Because of harassers, I have endured multiple stretches of unemployment during my working career.
 Here in France and over a period of twenty years, I have left five different companies due to harassment, bullying or “interference” from men.
 (Four of those companies were law firms, one was a renowned international news agency.)